 Tia was lagging behind her sisters, her struggles apparent.
 She appeared disoriented and drained by her efforts.
 Suddenly, an errant wave slammed into her.
 She tumbled end-over-end and was pushed away from her destination in the opposite direction.
 There was no doubt she was in need of assistance.

 Tia was less than 12 hours old at the start of her adventure as a 4” long Olive Ridley sea turtle, known as “Golfina” in Spanish.
 She was attempting to cross a debris-strewn beach to the Pacific Ocean, her eventual home.
-If she was to make her goal, a helping hand was required.
+If she were to achieve her goal, a helping hand was required.

 My wife, Kathy, grabbed a handful of beach sand to mask her scent and assist in imprinting the beach’s unique characteristics upon Tia.
 She then gently picked her up by thumb & forefinger, feeling the tiny heartbeat ever faster.
 Placing her at the edge of the water, she watched her scamper after her sisters into the ocean.